 For I require of an empirical hypothesis, not indeed that it should be conclusively verifiable, but that some possible sense-experience should be relevant to the determination of its truth or falsehood.
-If a putative proposition fails to satisfy this principle, and is not a tautology, then I hold that it is metaphysical, and that, being metaphysical, it is neither
+If a putative proposition fails to satisfy this principle, and is not a tautology, then I hold that it is metaphysical, and that, being metaphysical, it is neither true nor false but literally senseless.31

+^{29&}lt;sub>Ibid., p.
+98.

-Ibid., p.
-98. Ibid., pp. 51, 79ff., 98. true nor false but literally senseless.31
+30 Ibid., pp. 51, 79ff., 98.

 Now when we attend to this principle we find that it itself does not meet the criterion which it demands of other statements in order for them to be meaningful.
 Is the principle then meaningless?
 If the scope of the principle is intended to include the principle itself, then it is meaningless; hence the scope of the principle must be limited by excluding the principle.
 But this raises the question of the status of the principle.
 It is not a theorem, since it is not derivable within its own system.
 It is neither a primitive symbol nor a rule of syntax.
-It is therefore an axiom.

-That the principle is normative is readily seen; for example, it excludes as cognitive discourse all religious, ethical and aesthetic discourse, and leaves in serious doubt the possibility of making cognitive historical statements.
+It is therefore an axiom.32 example, it excludes as cognitive discourse all religious, ethical and aesthetic discourse, 33 and leaves in serious doubt the possibility of making cognitive historical statements.
 Positivism is thus an implicit metaphysics, and as such has built-in standards of what can be true or meaningful.
-A closely similar analysis could be presented concerning the
+34 A closely similar analysis could be presented concerning the